 Writing a research proposal is also about structuring your arguments in a meaningful way.
 The text leads the reader through the story, from argument A to B to C, properly using logical connectors such as "therefore", "thus", etc..
 Read your text again to make sure that every chapter, every paragraph, is a package of coherent information explaining one specific aspect to the reader.
 All sections of the research proposal should be marked by headings.

-Regarding formatting, references and writing style, please refer to our "MEAS Guidelines for Writing Seminar Papers & MA Theses" on our website.
+Regarding formatting, references and writing style, please refer to our "Guidelines for Writing Seminar Papers & Master Theses" in the download section of our website.